-Convention Description MONOSPACE Text displayed on the screen is shown in monospace type italic type Italic type emphasizes important information and indicates the complete titles of manuals. boldface type Boldface type in examples indicates user input.
-Boldface type in text indicates the first instance of terms defined in the text.
+Convention Description MONOSPACE type Text displayed on the screen is shown in monospace type. italic type Italic type emphasizes important information and indicates the complete titles of manuals.
 Note A note contains information that is of special importance to the user.
 Warning A warning contains information to prevent personal injury.